 His hobbies are sailing, tent camping, pen-and-ink sketching, acrylic painting and playing the classical guitar.

-He has recently written a memoir, titled PERSISTENCE OF LIGHT, on his boyhood in China, the Alpine elephant expedition and his life as an entrepreneur in Silicon Valley.
+He has recently written a memoir, titled Persistence of Light: In a Japanese Prison Camp, with an Elephant Crossing the Alps, and then in Silicon Valley.
+Persistence of Light concerns John's boyhood in China, the Alpine elephant expedition, and his life as an entrepreneur in Silicon Valley.

 - 1948-49: Debating Club, High School